AustinSteil/generate-files-model/README.md

 1. Enter your form data and click "Save Data for Later"
 2. Create a secure passphrase (never stored anywhere)
-3. Data is encrypted using AES-256-GCM and saved as a browser cookie
+3. Data is encrypted using AES-256-GCM and saved in browser localStorage
 4. To retrieve: Click "Load Saved Data" and enter your passphrase
 5. The data is decrypted client-side and restored to the form